 Barry Holmes joined RCSI as the Director of Human Resources in August 2011 from RSA Insurance Ireland Ltd where he was the Director of Human Resources.
 Barry, as a member of the Executive team, successfully led that business from a broker-only intermediated business to a multi-channel, market leading one in the Irish General Insurance market.
 Prior to RSA Insurance Ireland Ltd, Barry held a number of senior HR roles at Intel Ireland including HR Manager for Ireland Fab Operations (IFO) and more recently as the Site Employee Relations Manager.
 Barry had commenced his working career with the Irish Business Employers' Confederation (IBEC) as an Industrial Relations Executive successfully representing and advising employers on all human resource and industrial relations matters both at enterprise level and before all of the industrial relations institutions of the State.
 Since March 2013 at RCSI, Barry has also assumed executive accountability for the Estates and Facilities functions in addition to the HR portfolio.

 A Commerce graduate of UCD, Barry has also completed a Masters in Business Studies (MBS) specialising in Human Resource Management.
 In addition, Barry is a Chartered Fellow of the Institute of Personnel and Development (FCIPD) and a member of the Institute of Directors (M Inst D).
-Barry is also currently completing an MSc in Governance with UCD and the Institute of Public Administration
+Barry also completed an MSc in Corporate Governance at UCD and the Institute of Public Administration in 2018.

 Before joining RCSI in May 2015, Aíne was Vice-President for Development at UCD from 2007 - 2015.
 For eight years, she led the €150m campaign for UCD, Forming Global Minds, successfully completing major capital projects including the O'Brien Centre for Science, the Sutherland School of Law and phase one of the Smurfit Graduate School of Business.
 The campaign was fundamental to the transformation of the Belfield Campus.